re-sirb/laparoscopic-lens-fogging-analyser/README.md

 We are currently working on a paper comparing the performance of this tool to other methods used to quantify laparoscopic-lens-fogging described in literature.
 As soon as it is published we will insert a link to the paper, so you can review if this tool is suitable for your research.
+If you have used this tool for your refearch, we would love to her your feedback.

 The program depends on OpenCV 3.x.